Rodrigomasia/Rodrigomasia/README.md

 - :mortar_board: iCook project - Development of a web application with image recognition through neural networks that generates an algorithm and predicts recipes.
 - :mailbox: masiarodri@hotmail.com
 - :pager: https://www.linkedin.com/in/masiarodrigo/
-- :bulb:If I can help you with something, I'm available! :blush:
+- :key: If I can help you with something, I'm available! :blush: